jreisinger/jreisinger.github.io/cv.md

 I have been doing IT related stuff for companies of varied sizes in telecommunication, utilities, IT and research industries.
 I have experience mainly in system administration (5+ years) and IT auditing and security (5+ years).
-I have administered various kinds of infrastructures (testing environments for auditors and developers, standard IT infrastructure of medium sized companies, core infrastructure for a scientific institute).
 I have written many small to medium sized scripts and couple of larger programs.
 My preferred technologies are Linux (Debian) and Perl, although I try to practice the "right tool for the job" philosophy.
 I am not bad at managing simpler projects and communicating with technical and non-technical folks.

 Work Experience
 ---------------